iagoleal/iagoleal.github.io/content/unposts/pair-programming.md

 and play with it as we wish.

 Of course most of the steps above will be automatic.
-And did I already mention that he can only stay connected via ssh while the tmux session exists?
+And did I already mention that it is only possible to stay connected via ssh while the tmux session exists?

 I tested this with my machine running Arch Linux as host and my friend's machine running Ubuntu 20.04 or Ubuntu WSL.